asgarzee/flask-microblog/README.md

 # flask-microblog

-This is a microblog site which is based on a tutorial for begineers.
+This is a microblog site which is based on a tutorial for beginners.
 It also have sqlalchemy events to send data to a target url.

 ## Installation: